gioui/giouiorg/content/doc/contribute.md

 # GitHub contributions

-The official [GitHub mirror](https://github.com/gioui/gio) is open for pull requests if you prefer that workflow to `git send-email`.
+The official [GitHub mirrors](https://github.com/gioui) are open for pull requests if you prefer that workflow to `git send-email`.

 ## git send-email setup